 There is another problem of common engine rebuilding involving cylinders and boring.
 Some builders always bore them out, mostly for no good reason other than they want the work and it makes them feel better.
 Unless the bore is terribly scratched or malformed, this is hardly necessary.
 Then too the pistons must be replaced.
 So avoid boring at all cost.
 A different engine core can usually be purchased for far less than the costs involved in a re-bore.
 So if you made a mistake and the core is damaged when you open it up, suck up your pride and get another.
 This is about money, after all.
 Avoid the urge to press forward with machining.
 Cores are cheap.
 Use some of that time that you have instead of money, and locate another core instead.

 So what parts on our core should we replace, if any?
-Usually only the camshaft.
-Nothing else really matters in the short-block.
+Usually only the camshaft and associated parts.
+Nothing else really matters in the short-block as much.
 Even the oil pump can be checked and rebuilt if necessary.
 If it worked, it will probably keep working.
 This is a budget build, after all.
 Don't waste money.
-Several times we have replaced an oil pump in a build, only for the new one to fail.
+Several times we have replaced an oil pump in a build 'just because', only for the new one to fail.
 In today's world of cheap parts it is just as likely the new one will fail as the old.
 If it worked, rebuild it, check it, put it back in.
+If the clearances, castings, and all parts are fine, it will work.

 The top end, meaning cylinder heads, intakes, fuel system... this is usually where lots of money goes.
 Unecessary money.
 Builders in articles usually put expensive parts on because they can.
 They have found a way to hide the money or get the parts for free so it appears cheap.
 So how can we do something similar, but for really cheap?